The Best Secrets to a Happy Relationship (Even With Kids)

 - Share a vision with her of the future.
 We love the 5 Year Plan to open up deep conversations.

 - Celebrate his accomplishments as your own.
 You are a team!
-Make your partner feel good by being wildly enthusiastic about his progress.
+Make your partner feel good by being wildly enthusiastic about his or her progress.

 “To feel the love of people whom we love is a fire that feeds our life.”Pablo Neruda